phanxipang/fansipan/docs/basic/connectors.md

 ## Advanced Usage

-Please visit the `Advanced` chapter to explore additional usage of connector.
+Please visit the `Digging Deeper` chapter to explore additional usage of connector.